Trevor Jordan Rosenthal

 In spring training in 2017, the Cardinals were looking for a different role for Trevor, more specifically as a long reliever or even as a starter, given the team had bigger needs in those roles than in the back of its bullpen.
 However, the struggles of Seung-hwan Oh meant that Trevor was back closing by late July, after having spent the previous months in middle relief.
 From July 28 to August 12th, he recorded saves in 7 straight appearances, but struggled badly with his control in his next outing against the Boston Red Sox on August 16th and was removed without having retired a batter.
 It turned out to be his last appearance of the year, as he went on the disabled list immediately afterwards, then was transferred to the 60-day DL as the Cards announced on August 23rd that he would need to undergo Tommy John surgery.
 He ended the year at 3-4, 3.40 with 11 saves in 50 appearances, with 76 strikeouts in 47 2/3 innings.

 Rosenthal missed the entire 2018 season recovering from the surgery.
 A free agent at the end of the year, he became the first of the category to change teams as on November 3rd, he signed a one-year deal with the Washington Nationals guaranteeing him $7 million in salary, with another $8 million in potential bonuses.
 He started off his career with the Nats on the wrong foot in early 2019, however, as he allowed at least one earned run in each of his first three outings - without recording an out in any of them.
 Worse, his final game for the Cards before his injury in 2017 had been similar, giving him a streak of four such games.
 No pitcher since at least 1908 had ever done this, the unenviable record being three games, shared by 7 pitchers.
 To make things even worse, the most earned runs allowed by one of these had been 5, by Taylor Tankersley and Chris Hammond, while Trevor had given up 9 in his four games!
 He finally managed to record an out on April 10th, when he entered a game in the 9th inning with Washington holding a 15-0 lead over the Philadelphia Phillies.
 He walked the first batter he faced, Rhys Hoskins, but then struck out Andrew Knapp.
 He did give up a run before the inning ended, but his ERA was now no longer infinite, but 72.00.
 On April 26th, he was placed on the injured list with a viral infection, then was sent to West Palm Beach, FL for extended spring training.
 He came back on June 10th, and he started off with a couple of scoreless outings of an inning each, but then walked 5 batters over the next inning and a third over three games, including an outing against the Atlanta Braves on June 22nd during which he walked all three batters he faced, and they all eventually came in to score.
 He was handed his release the following day, with his ERA at 22.74 in 12 games.
 The Detroit Tigers then signed him to a minor league contract on June 29th.
 After a couple of weeks with the Toledo Mud Hens in which he was not so convincing, giving up 6 runs on 8 hits in 5 1/3 innings, he was still brought up to Detroit.
+He pitched 10 times with the Tigers with no decisions and an ERA of 7.00, to givre him an ERA of 13.50 on the season.
+The New York Yankees also gave him a look late in the year, but he did not pitch for them at the major league level.

 - NL All-Star (2015)